bmt26/Gamerful/README.md

 ## Overview
 ### Description

 Gamerful is a game recommendation and review app.
-This app gives you fast and easy access to details and add reviews of different variety of games.
-This app is also a great tool for any parents who wants to buy games for their children, as our platform provides reviews from perspective of both parents and children.
+This app gives you fast and easy access to details and adds reviews of different variety of games.
+This app is also a great tool for any parents who want to buy games for their children, as our platform provides reviews from the perspective of both parents and children.

 ### App Evaluation
 - **Category:** Gaming / Review
-- **Mobile:** This app would be primarily developed for mobile but would be viable on the computer such as reddit.
-Functionality wouldn't be limited to mobile devices, however the mobile version could have more features.
+- **Mobile:** This app would be primarily developed for mobile but would be viable on a computer such as Reddit.
+Functionality wouldn't be limited to mobile devices, however, the mobile version could have more features.
-- **Story:** Recommends games by category and user intrest.
+- **Story:** Recommends games by category and user interest.
 The user can create and view reviews on the games.
 Reviews are divided into what parents say and what kids say about the game.
 - **Market:** Any individual could choose to use this app, although the target demographic would be parents and those not familiar with games.
 - **Habit:** This app could be used frequently especially around holidays as this is when more parents purchase games for their children.
 - **Scope:** First we will start with recommending games based on user input.
 Then this could evolve into adding and viewing reviews.